How to use data analytics to increase eCommerce revenue

 According to Statista, the number of people buying goods and services online is expected to reach 2.14 billion in 2021, up from 1.66 billion global digital buyers in 2016.

-The eCommerce industry is expected to double within the next two years and reach 6.54 trillion US dollars in 2022 from 3.53 trillion US dollars in retail ecommerce sales in 2019.
+The eCommerce industry is expected to double within the next two years and reach 6.54 trillion US dollars in 2022 from 3.53 trillion US dollars in retail eCommerce sales in 2019.

 To increase eCommerce revenue and get your business riding this wave, it is vital that you start connecting with and developing a deeper understanding of the empowered consumer.
 Metrics and analytics bring consumer behavior into the spotlight.